Our perfect Austria Itinerary for 10 days includes detailed info about how to get around and recommended things to do in Austria.

-From famously imperial and elegant capital of Vienna to the UNESCO World Heritage region of Wachau to the city of Music, Salzburg to the beautiful Alpine city of Innsbruck to the fairytale village of Hallstatt to the city of culture, Graz – Austria effortlessly charms its visitors.
+From the famously imperial and elegant capital of Vienna to the UNESCO World Heritage region of Wachau to the city of Music, Salzburg to the beautiful Alpine city of Innsbruck to the fairytale village of Hallstatt to the city of culture, Graz – Austria effortlessly charms its visitors.

 Here we give you the epic ten-day itinerary that lets you discover the best of Austria.